johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * Which entities will you choose to represent in your database?

-Listings, hosts, reviews, reviewers... pondering...
+Listings, hosts, neighborhoods, reviews, reviewers... pondering...
 I'll fill this in as I go along.
 A lot depends on the available data, and I'll decide what goes where afterwards.
 Make it lean.
 Keep only the essential data.

 * What attributes will those entities have?